seanox/spring-webdav/manual/getting-started.md

 ## Definition of Sitemap
 The WebDAV implementation uses a virtual file system.
-This file system is built per annotations in the sitemap.
-The sitemap cannot be accessed directly, it is only built via the annotations.
+This file system is built per annotations in the Sitemap.
+Direct access to the sitemap is not possible, it is only created via the annotations.
 The annotations are applied directly in the managed beans, e.g. in `Component`, `Controller`, `Service`, `RestController`, ...

 The WebDAV implementation contains various annotations.
 The central component is `WebDavMapping`.
 This defines the virtual entities of the Sitemap and thus